imTho/Projet07-Groupomania/README.md

 ```
 ----------

-For accessing to the admin user, enter the following infos on the connection page :
+To access admin user, enter the following infos on the connection page :
 ```
 Email:
 admin@admin.com